 - Program Learning Outcomes

 - Contact Information

 MS Statistics: Statistics and Data Science (MSDS) Program

 Data science is the study of extracting knowledge from data.
-Our MS Statistics: Data Science (MSDS) combines a background in statistical theory, methods and practice related to data science with communication skills to train a new generation of leaders who will use data effectively for planning and decision making.
+Our MS Statistics: Statistics and Data Science (MSDS) combines a background in statistical theory, methods and practice related to data science with communication skills to train a new generation of leaders who will use data effectively for planning and decision making.

 Data science concepts enable students to translate vague questions about complex data into pragmatic analysis steps using statistical thinking.
 We build from basic methods that compare groups and relate measurements, to more complicated models that depend on the way data are gathered.
 In practice, planning and decision making involve choices about how to analyze data and communicate findings.
 These concepts will be grounded at key points with projects that involve real data and/or realistic simulated data.

 Prospective and current students can view admissions requirements, program requirements, and policies associated with the MSDS program here.